ChalmersGU-data-structure-courses/dsabook/src/markdown/08-trees/02-binary-trees.md

 @fig:example_bintree shows a binary tree that we will be using as a running example.
 Study it and consider: Which nodes are leaves?
 How many empty subtrees are hidden in the picture?
 What is the path from node A to node H?

-Its very common to talk about subtrees.
-For instance, node F is a child node of C, but it can also be considered the root of a tree containing F, H, and I.

 <!--